Kong/kong-pongo/README.md

   container.
 It will not be executed but sourced, and will run on `/bin/sh` as interpreter.

+Both scripts will have an environment variable `PONGO_COMMAND` that will have the current command being executed, for example `shell` or `run`.

 For example, the following file (saved as `.pongo/pongo-setup.sh`) will install a specific development branch of `lua-resty-session` instead of the one specified in the rockspec: